Confidentiality & Medical Records

 However, we are aware that things can go wrong resulting in a patient feeling that they have a genuine cause for complaint.
 If this is so, we would wish for the matter to be settled as quickly, and as amicably, as possible.

-If you have a complaint please contact the Practice Manager email@example.com or, alternatively, you can raise complaints about a GP or GP services with NHS England on 0300 311 2233 or by email England.firstname.lastname@example.org.
+If you have a complaint please contact the Practice Manager or Deputy Practice Manager at email@example.com or, alternatively, you can raise complaints about a GP or GP services with NHS England on 0300 311 2233 or by email England.firstname.lastname@example.org.

 The Clinical Commissioning Group (CCG) can manage complaints relating to provider organisations such as Acute hospital, ambulance service or community service and Commissioning decisions.
 Alternatively you can raise a complaint with the provider of the service directly.
 If you do wish the CCG to manage your complaint then please contact the CCG via the following email address FGCCG.Complaints@nhs.net.
 More details can also be found on the CCG website at www.farehamandgosportccg.nhs.uk.